emberjs/rfcs/text/0000-decorators.md

 ### Default Read Only Decorator

-In this proposal, computeds used as decorators match the semantics of computeds used in legacy classes exactly.
+In this proposal, computeds used as decorators match the semantics of computeds used in classic classes exactly.
 This is true even in the unfortunate case of computed overridability:

 ```js